 See Boyett DNA Surname Project, Group 1 http://www.pbase.com/daveb/boyett_dna1

 Jacob Ballard Boyte b.
 April 4, 1755 d.
-August 5, 1844 NC Militia, Contenental, Line American Revolutionary War (This NC Militia from Dobbs Co NC was assigned to the Continental Army under General Lincoln at Charleston, SC 1780)
+August 5, 1844 NC Militia, Continental, Line American Revolutionary War (This NC Militia from Dobbs Co NC was assigned to the Continental Army under General Lincoln at Charleston, SC 1780)

 Pension Rolls of 1835, North Carolina: http://files.usgwarchives.net/nc/statewide/military/1835pens.txt

 NORTH CAROLINA MILITIA